obieh/SG-NACL-/README.md

 ![](./img/Pasted%20image%20(3).png)

 * The instance should come up running.
-Head over to instnaces running and select the instace you just created.
+Head over to instances running and select the instace you just created.
+Then ssh into the EC2 instance and install apache on it.

 ![](./img/Pasted%20image%20(4).png)